kevredlabs/solana-page/what-is-staking.md

 It is important to choose a good one to improve the network's security and efficiency but also to earn more rewards.

-If you want to learn more about staking, you can read the [Solana Staking Guide](https://solana.com/fr/docs/economics/staking).

 # Risks